ApryseSDK/webviewer-react-toolkit/src/components/FileOrganizer/README.md

 It is recommended that you use the `useManagedFiles` hook, as it exposes many valuable tools to save you effort when managing a list of files.

-> Note: Multi-drag is currently broken on virtualized lists.